-Please refer to the Maxwell controller manual attached below on programming and beginning the firing of the kiln.
+Please refer to the Controller manual included with your kiln for programming and beginning the firing of the kiln.

 Using Bungs (Door and Roof Plugs)

 Bisque Firing: Initial Stage: Keep bungs out until the kiln reaches 600°C or until an orange glow is visible.
 Moisture Management: If ware is slightly damp, fire with bungs in from the start but ensure pieces are extra dry.
 Cooling: Optionally remove bungs after reaching maximum temperature to speed up cooling.